mennoliefstingh/shortcuts-sh-cli-config/README.md

 # shortcuts-sh-cli-config
-Template for a ~/.cli dir to collect, customize and configure your cli tooling, powered by shortcuts.sh
+Template for a ~/.cli dir to collect, customize and configure your cli tooling

 # Setup
 - Fork this repository